 With the flowcharts, you’ll have a better understanding of the process, bottlenecks, and activities that do not add value to the outcome of the task.
 You can then eliminate such waste in terms of money, effort, and time and develop a streamlined, efficient operations strategy.

-With a Procurement automation system, you can quickly eliminate unnecessary lead time and excessive back and forth communication.
+With a Procurement automation system, you can quickly eliminate unnecessary lead time and excessive back-and-forth communication.
 By automating the quotation management system, you can bring in your quotes, discounts you are willing to offer, and other rules related to bidding within a unified platform.
 Moreover, since the process flow keeps all the stakeholders in the loop, decision-making is faster and more efficient.

 Cross-functional collaboration is a necessity to enhance operational efficiency.
 It is no secret that a lack of departmental collaboration in information sharing can negatively impact the entire organization.

-Almost all tasks performed by a department, or a team are dependent on other groups, and without timely sharing of information, every activity becomes a time-consuming chore.
+Almost all tasks performed by a department, or a team are dependent on other groups, and without the timely sharing of information, every activity becomes a time-consuming chore.

 Collaboration between teams is essential for organizations that operate from different locations.
 And when the information available at one site is critically important for the efficient functioning of the other.